jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 * Modified the default openssh package **sshd_config** to allow root logins with no password (This is a dev only build setup).

-* Added some kernel build patches so that DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.
-I have some notes on that [here][br-rpi-overlays].
+* Added some [kernel build patches][br-rpi-overlays] so that DTS overlays (DTBOs) are built from the kernel source and not just downloaded from the RPi firmware github repo.

 * Added some overlays for [hardware PWM][hardware-pwm].